Trinitysudo/Trinity-Debloater/README.md

 👋 Created by myself (currently looking for contributors)

 🔹 **Easy to use - Simple and clean GUI for effortless navigation**

 🔹 **Inspired by Chris Titus Tool - A more streamlined experience tailored for my needs.**

 🔹 **Fully customizable - Select the tweaks and apps that fit your workflow.**

-⚡ Why I Made This
-I love the Chris Titus Tech tool, but I found the UI a bit confusing at first.
-I wanted a modern, easy-to-navigate debloater with only the essential tweaks and apps.
- So, I created Trinity Debloater—a simpler, more intuitive alternative.

-## 📺Preview   (The App Sorting is Cooked Temporaly)

  ## ⚙️ Installation

 **This will Install The Compiled exe to your Computer and run it automatically not you building it**

 ## Method 1 ⬇️